 Amla is the treasure house of vitamin C. 100 grams of amla contains 600mg of vitamin C which is 20 times more than vitamin C in oranges.

-This water-soluble Vitamin is highly unstable when exposed to heat, therefore citrus fruits should be eaten fresh to gain the benefits of vitamin C. However amla being a unique fruit with many active chemical compounds, which protect the vitamin C in it from being oxidized after heating or drying.
+This water-soluble Vitamin is highly unstable when exposed to heat, therefore citrus fruits should be eaten fresh to gain the benefits of vitamin C. However amla is a unique fruit with many active chemical compounds, which protect the vitamin C in it from being oxidized after heating or drying.
 The benefits of vitamin C in amla can be enjoyed even by preserving the fruit in solution or powder form.
 Vitamin C has many health benefits.
 (5)

 - Strong antioxidant.